chef/chef-web-docs/chef_master/source/ctl_chef.rst

 The chef executable is a command-line tool that does the following:

-* Generates applications, cookbooks, recipes, attributes, files, templates, and custom resources (LWRPs)
+* Generates repositories, cookbooks, recipes, attributes, templates, and custom resources.
-* Ensures that RubyGems are downloaded properly for the chef-client development environment
+* Installs gems into the Chef development environment's Ruby installation.
 * Verifies that all components are installed and configured correctly

 chef env